HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_web_content_dev.md

 After you install your web experience, Apache Server is the available database.
 Depending on your requirements, you might have to transfer to a different database.
 The Database Transfer configuration option in the Configuration wizard assigns users and permissions, creates databases, obtains support for database collation, and transfers your database.
 See [Database Transfer in Configuration Wizard](../../../../../deployment/manage/db_mgmt_sys/dbtransfer_manual/index.md) for more information about this topic.

-1. Log in to HCL Portal to verify that your portal workshave a working portal:
+1. Log in to HCL Portal to verify that your portal works:

 ```
 http://<hostname.example.com>:<10039>/wps/portal